Categories

 6D Pose Estimation using the Sinkhorn Solver:

 6D pose estimation refers to the process of determining the position and orientation (together called the pose) of an object (CAD) in a three-dimensional space from an image of that object.
-Seeing pixels as bins and pixel values as the number of grains of sand, the Sinkhorn algorithm can be repurposed to find a transport plan for matching pixels in the image to points in \(\mathbb{R}^3\).
+Seeing pixels as bins and pixel values as the mass of sand in that bin, the Sinkhorn algorithm can be used to find a transport plan for matching pixels in the image to points in \(\mathbb{R}^3\).
 However, if the object is symmetric, there may be ambiguity in its pose and one could get multiple poses that match the image.
 In this case, the standard Sinkhorn approach fails.
 Inspired by the work in the SuperGlue {1} and EPOS {2} papers, we aimed to extend the differentiable Sinkhorn solver to cases with one-to-many solutions and incorporate graph neural networks to estimate the 6D pose of such symmetric objects.

 The proposed pipeline for the project